Bitwig Studio 6: Automation Clips, Clip Aliases, and More

 Project-Wide Key Signature and Expression Editing

 Studio 6 adds a project-wide key signature alongside tempo and time signature.
-The Piano Roll adapts its background to visualize the active scale, and a new Snap to Key function ([K]) harmonizes note-editing gestures to the key in real time.
+The Piano Roll adapts its background to visualize the active scale, and a new Snap to Key function ([K] - constrains note editing to the project scale) harmonizes note-editing gestures to the key in real time.
 Quantize to Key snaps existing notes or full clips to the chosen scale after the fact.
 The key signature also feeds into note FX: the Arpeggiator and five other note-shifting devices gain a Use Global Key option, so transposition and harmonization stay locked to the project key without manual per-device setup.

 Expression editing has been extended: micro-pitch, gain, pressure, and other per-note expressions are now editable directly on notes and audio within a folded Drum or Hybrid editor.
 The Detail Editor Panel and fullscreen Edit View both adapt to multiple clip selections, allowing note and audio lanes to be viewed and edited side-by-side.
 A back arrow navigates between the last ten editor selections.